reverentgeek/okta.github.io/_source/_use_cases/events-api-migration/index.md

 ##### Event / System Log API Event Attribute Mapping

 Given the above events from each API, the following compares each leaf-level attribute.
-[JSON Pointer](https://tools.ietf.org/html/rfc6901) is used to specify the attribute value under comparison.
+[JSON Pointer](https://tools.ietf.org/html/rfc6901) notation is used to specify the compared attribute values.

 | Event                     | LogEvent                                                 | Notes                                        |
 | ------------------------- | -------------------------------------------------------- | -------------------------------------------- |